brycewray/astro-site-legacy/src/pages/posts/2020/11/fast-but-flawed.md

 In "[Forward PaaS](/posts/2020/10/forward-paas)," I told you about [Cloudflare](https://cloudflare.com)'s [Platform-as-a-Service](https://en.wikipedia.org/wiki/Platform_as_a_service) (PaaS) offering, [Cloudflare Workers combined with KV storage](https://www.cloudflare.com/products/workers-kv/), and some of its aspects that intrigued me.
 In the end, its only real drawback is that, unlike many [other options](/posts/2020/09/normal-persons-guide-static-website-hosting/) for hosting one's static website, an optimal use thereof isn't completely free.
 Five bucks a month for the Workers Unbundled plan is no bank-breaker; still, as the man says, "Cheap is good, but free is better."

 <YellowBox>
-**Update, 2020-12-12**: I've since updated the "[Forward PaaS](/posts/2020/10/forward-paas/)" post because of the subsequent announcement of a **free** tier for Cloudflare Workers KV storage---the existence and performance of which completely eliminated any remaining reluctance I had about that solution (as long as one doesn't have to update the site frequently, in which case the free tier's upload limits can be problematic).
-I'm leaving this post here just in case its information would be of use, and also for the sake of [transparency](/posts/2019/10/otoh/).
+<strong>Update, 2020-12-12</strong>: I’ve since updated the “<a href="/posts/2020/10/forward-paas/">Forward PaaS</a>” post because of the subsequent announcement of a <strong>free</strong> tier for Cloudflare Workers KV storage—the existence and performance of which completely eliminated any remaining reluctance I had about that solution (as long as one doesn’t have to update the site frequently, in which case the free tier’s upload limits can be problematic).
+I’m leaving this post here just in case its information would be of use, and also for the sake of <a href="/posts/2019/10/otoh/">transparency</a>.
 </YellowBox>

 That's why I thought I would write this little piece about two other free hosting options for your additional consideration.
 One has been around for over a decade, while the other emerged in only the last couple of months.
 While both offer great performance despite being free, they also share one singular disadvantage that *might* dissuade you from considering them.